AlzbetaFekiacova/Fekiacova_105061_feippds/README.md

 #### Correctness of Bakery Algorithm

-The solution for problem of critical section must satisfy these four rules.
+The solution for problem of mutual exclusion must satisfy these four rules.
 I will provide the rule first, then how it applies to the Bakery algorithm.

 1. In the critical section, no more than one process may be executed at one time.
    - In Bakery algorithm this rule is satisfied by only letting the process with the lowest ticket number (value in the num array) to enter the critical section.